LVinaud/TravellingSalesman-/README.md

 ## Approach

 First, I need the cities to be generate.
 So theres a city struct which contains a int x and an int y and I need an array of cities.
 Initially, those cities were being generated with random x's and y's at the beggining of the code, this was bad for comparing purposes.
+In order to solve this, i created a separated program to create and store in a file an array of randomly generated cities(cidades.c).